Digital Product Passports

 Through our #CloseTheGap movement, Reconomy is helping businesses move from ambition to action, making circularity practical, measurable and achievable across sectors, supply chains and markets.

-Digital Product Passport priority sectors
+Digital Product Passport examples

 Digital Product Passport for textiles